-A Delicate Balance has been added to your bookmarks.
+A Delicate Balance has been saved

 For analytics projects to succeed, the strengths and limitations of data-driven analytics and expert decision-making must counterbalance each other.
 “Data mining” must give way to “data dialogues”.